Parenting Time in Ohio

 uncontested divorce, a

-dissolution of marriage, or are being contested on every point, an experienced divorce lawyer
+dissolution of marriage, or are being contested on every point, an experienced lawyer can help

-L.P.A., our legal team has been doing just that for 25 years.
-We'd
+legal team has been doing just that for 25 years.
+We'd love to talk

-love to talk you through the parameters of parenting time and help find
+you through the parameters of parenting time and help find the best option

 In most cases, the non-custodial parent's schedule includes: